-Fair value of financial instruments: The Company applies fair value to substantially all of its financial instruments.
-ASC Topic 820 defines fair value, establishes a framework to measure fair value, and requires disclosures regarding fair value measurements.
+Investments: The Company applies fair value accounting in accordance with ASC Topic 820, which defines fair value, establishes a framework to measure fair value, and requires disclosures regarding fair value measurements.
 Fair value is defined as the price to sell an asset or transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value is determined through the use of models and other valuation techniques, valuation inputs, and assumptions market participants would use to value the investment.
 Highest priority is given to prices for identical assets quoted in active markets (Level 1) and the lowest priority is given to unobservable valuation inputs (Level 3).
 The availability of observable inputs can vary significantly and is affected by many factors, including the type of product, whether the product is new to the market, whether the product is traded on an active exchange or in the secondary market, and the current market conditions.
 To the extent that the valuation is based on less observable or unobservable inputs, the determination of fair value requires more judgment.
 Accordingly, the degree of judgment exercised by the Company in determining fair value is greatest for financial instruments classified as Level 3 (i.e., those instruments valued using non-observable inputs), which comprise the entirety of the Company's investments.